ehazlett/crate/readme.md

 Crate will help in creating, destroying, exporting, port forwarding, etc. Linux containers.

-To see a list of operations run `fab -l`.
-For detailed usage use `-d`.
-For example, `fab -d create`.
+To see a list of operations run `crate -h`

 # Vagrant
 A [Vagrant](http://vagrantup.com) config is also provided for development